 Please report any other successes to the wine-devel mailing list.

-Look at the output from $ wine --version to make sure you're running a recent version of Wine.
+Look at the output from wine --version to make sure you're running a recent version of Wine.
 Launch winecfg and look over the settings to make sure you have settings that look normal.
-Look in ~/.wine/dosdevices to make sure you're c: points to where you think it should.
+Look in ~/.wine/dosdevices to make sure your c: points to where you think it should.

 There is a really good chance that someone has already tried to do the same thing as you.
 You may find the following resources helpful: